Sheriff's Sale Conditions

-A bidder may withdraw his bid at any time before the property is sold off to him.
-The bidder cannot, in the absence of fraud or unfairness, withdraw his bid after that point.
+A bidder may withdraw their bid at any time before the property is sold off to them.
+The bidder cannot, in the absence of fraud or unfairness, withdraw their bid after that point.
 Should that occur, the bidder will be barred from further bidding at that sale and all future sales.

-All sales may be subject to Florida sales tax, pursuant to Florida Statutes.
+All sales may be subject to Florida sales tax.
 Sales tax will be collected in addition to the amount bid.

 The purchaser must pay any storage charges directly to the companies storing goods.
 Storage costs will be announced at the time the item is called to sale.

 Miami-Dade Police Department